cloudflare/cloudflare-docs/content/kv/api/read-key-value-pairs.md

 - `arrayBuffer`: An [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) instance.
 - `stream`: A [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream).

 For simple values, use the default `text` type which provides you with your value as a `string`.
 For convenience, a `json` type is also specified which will convert a JSON value into an object before returning the object to you.
 For large values, use `stream` to request a `ReadableStream`.
-Use `arrayBuffer` to request an `ArrayBuffer` for binary values.
+For binary values, use `arrayBuffer` to request an `ArrayBuffer`.

 For large values, the choice of `type` can have a noticeable effect on latency and CPU usage.
 For reference, the `type` can be ordered from fastest to slowest as `stream`, `arrayBuffer`, `text`, and `json`.